-JOURNEY AUSCHWITZ: QUESTIONNAIRE 1
+TRIP; AUSCHWITZ: QUESTIONNAIRE 1

-This questionnaire was offered, at the beginning of March (around the 7th), to all students from 1
+This questionnaire was offered at the beginning of March (around the 7th), to all students from 1

-The 'official' recommendations were as follows:
+The "official" recommendations were as follows:

-1/ Before we started working on the Nazi concentration camp system and preparing this trip, what did the name of Auschwitz evoke for you?
+1/ Before we started working on the Nazi concentration camp system and preparing this trip, what did the name Auschwitz evoke for you?

 Few students have an accurate picture of Auschwitz.
-For some, the name of the Lager evokes Absolute Evil: "[it]
+For some, the name of the Lager evokes the Absolute Evil: "[it]

 In two cases, the name evokes images: "

-2/ Did you know where Auschwitz is located?
+2/ Did you know where Auschwitz is?

 3/ Did you make the difference between extermination camps and concentration camps?

-- Ten admit that they clearly imagined there was a difference (just because it’s not the same name, says one of them!), but without really being able to explain it, these notions being very vague for them.
+- Ten admit that they imagined that there was a difference (just because it’s not the same name, says one of them!), but without really being able to explain it, these notions being very vague for them.

-Two responses are worth noting:
+Two responses are noteworthy:

-- that of Marie-Pierre, who without denying the importance of these figures, considers that they are not everything: "
+- that of Marie-Pierre, who, without denying the importance of these figures, considers that they are not everything: "

 Some consider it an obligation (Léa, Anonyme 5).
 After a long development, Anonyme 4 concludes as follows: "